4strid/allthebuttons/README.md

 Back End
 --------
-The back end is a Node web server using the Diet.js framework, which I chose over Express for its native support of virtual hosting, so I can serve a bunch of websites from one server without bothering with something like a reverse proxy.
-More specifically, I'm able to serve it alongside other websites in my [diet-vhost](https://github.com/cutejs/diet-vhost) platform.
+The back end is a Node web server.
+The framework I built it with became abandonware so in the latest reweite it's all done "by hand" for better or for worse.
+It's basically just a static file server with socket events though so maybe we never needed a framework in the first place.

 Socket.io is used to transfer button data and button presses to and from the server.